yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/administer-yugabyte-platform/oidc-authentication.md

 If your OIDC provider is configured with user groups, you can map the groups to [YugabyteDB Anywhere roles](../anywhere-rbac/).
 Users who are members of these groups can then sign in to YugabyteDB Anywhere without needing to be added to YugabyteDB Anywhere first.
 Users who are members of multiple groups are assigned the most privileged role.

-Currently, groups can only be mapped to [built-in](../anywhere-rbac/#built-in-roles) roles.

 Note that, if you use group mapping, you must manage users via your OIDC server.
 You can't add or change user roles in YugabyteDB Anywhere.
+In addition, group mapping overrides any previously assigned roles.

 ### Prerequisites